Ron and Karen Goellner Center for Hellbender Conservation

 Background

-In November 2012, the Center announced that eight female Ozark hellbenders had laid a total of 2,809 fertile eggs in the Zoo’s artificial nest boxes in simulated streams.
+- In November 2012, the Center announced that eight female Ozark hellbenders had laid a total of 2,809 fertile eggs in the Zoo’s simulated streams.
 By late November, the Center had more than 1,000 larvae.
 For the first time, all three of the Zoo’s distinct river populations had reproduced.

-In 2022, the 10,000th hellbender was released into an Ozark river by the Missouri Department of Conservation and the Saint Louis Zoo.
+- In 2022, the 10,000th hellbender was released into an Ozark river by the Missouri Department of Conservation and the Zoo.

 Conservation Science

-The Zoo constructed a climate-controlled habitat capable of sustaining breeding groups of hellbenders in the Zoo's Herpetarium.
-Working with our partners, the Center concentrates not only on conservation breeding but also on assisting the Missouri Department of Conservation and U.S. Fish and Wildlife Service with research projects that deal with stream quality assessments and hellbender health evaluations.
+Working with our partners, the Center concentrates not only on conservation breeding but also on assisting the MDC and USFWS with research projects that deal with stream quality assessments and hellbender population evaluations.
+This is important, as conservation science focused on hellbenders plays a crucial role in preserving these remarkable amphibians and their aquatic habitats.

 Awards